 The FAQ can be searched and has instructions for most problems.
 This is a great resource, that is useful both as a stand-alone feature and as a place for live chat support to send subscribers to walk them through fixing problems.
 You can access support categories and useful setup guides, by scrolling down the FAQ page.

 You may want to look at the Setup Guides once you have subscribed to the service, especially if you intend to make use of IPVanish' native Amazon Fire TV app.
 Or if you want to set up your VPN for Kodi.
-It even has setup guides for OpenELEC, which means you can run it with Kodi on a Raspberry Pi if you want.
+It even has 'set up guides' for OpenELEC, which means you can run it with Kodi on a Raspberry Pi, if you want.

 If you can't find a solution to a problem, you can also elect to fill in a contact form to ask the support team a question.
-This is accessible through a link in the FAQ page, as well as in the site footer.
+This is accessible through a link on the FAQ page, as well as in the site footer.

 You will get a reply to your query via email.
 A reply to this email will come pretty quickly because support is now 24/7.
 Excellent customer service all round.

-IPVanish is one of the best VPN services around and its prices are extremely reasonable.
-You get the choice of a massive number of server locations and a lot of advanced security features, such as a kill switch, DNS leak protection, and network blocking (to name a few).
+Yes.
+IPVanish is one of the best VPN services around, even if its prices do push it into the premium VPN bracket.
+Users get the choice of a massive number of server locations and a lot of advanced security features, such as a kill-switch, DNS leak protection, obfuscation, and network blocking (to name a few).